 The 2006-2008 financial crisis, the most severe economic downturn since the Great Depression, led to the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act (DFA).
 A key provision of the DFA required certain financial contracts to be cleared through a central counterparty (CCP).
 This study investigates the causal impact of this clearing mandate on prices, volatility, and liquidity in the interest rate (IR) swaps market, a major derivatives market used for hedging or speculating on interest rate risk.
 Despite extensive theoretical literature on central clearing, empirical studies are limited.
 Earlier research focused on the credit default swaps (CDS) market using event studies.
 Event studies cannot isolate causal impacts due to potential confounding factors.
 This dissertation addresses the gap in the literature by (1) examining the IR swaps market, which is larger and more widely used than the CDS market and (2) using a difference-in-differences approach to identify causal effects of the clearing mandate.
 Leveraging the fact that initial central clearing rules targeted IR swaps in the four largest currencies traded in the US, but did not apply to contracts denominated in other currencies, this dissertation plausibly identifies the causal impact of the regulation on pricing, liquidity, and price volatility in the IR swaps market using a difference-in-differences approach.

-The paper is organized as follows: section 1 provides background on the IR swaps market, the financial crisis, and the clearing mandate's role in post-crisis market reforms; section 2 develops the theory of pricing, price volatility and liquidity for IR swaps under a clearing mandate; section 3 discusses the identification strategy; section 4 details my data; section 5 discusses the results and section 6 concludes.
+The dissertation is organized as follows: section 1 provides background on the IR swaps market, the financial crisis, and the clearing mandate's role in post-crisis market reforms; section 2 develops the theory of pricing, price volatility and liquidity for IR swaps under a clearing mandate; section 3 discusses the identification strategy; section 4 details my data; section 5 discusses the results and section 6 concludes.

 Background